wemixarchive/go-wbft/README.md

 - Reward system and diligence metrics.
 - Concept of epoch: Defines a unit where the validator set changes.
 - Inclusion of consensus proof in the agreement process.
+- Apply BLS signature aggregation at the consensus proof to reduce the size of the seals.
 - Improved miner worker operations.
 - Enhanced block header verification.